Note-taking for Interpreters: Conference Interpreting

 - Business Interpreting, looking at note-taking in the reality of the work of business interpreters.

 CIOL membership discount: 10% (the code is available on the membership page)

 Both new and established interpreters.

-With this webinar you will learn note-taking techniques specific for conference interpreting.
+With this video you will learn note-taking techniques specific for conference interpreting.